AnastasisKratsios/AnastasisKratsios.github.io/README.md

-**Geometric Deep Learning in Mathematical Finance**
+**Geometric Deep Learning and Stochastics**

 ## Specialization
-I develop and study universal deep learning models capable of leveraging geometric structures in mathematical finance and data science problems.
+I develop and study universal deep learning models that leverage the infinite-dimensional curved geometries arising in stochastic analysis and mathematical finance.

 ## Expertise: